Skip to main content

 • analyse the chemical and physical properties of samples

-• log well and borehole drilling activity
+• record well and borehole drilling activity

 • interpret data from seismic surveys